alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 A flash loan bundles successive transactions inside one block with conditional execution.
 It requires interacting with several smart contracts in the same transaction to take a loan, use it in a dApp and repay it.
 If the repayment doesn’t happen, then none of the transactions happened.
 This works well in the account model blockchains.

 Alephium is UTXO-based, meaning the Input/Output paradigm dictates that output only can be used after the transaction is broadcasted to the network.
 Therefore, a loan can’t be instantly repaid in the same transaction.
-This makes <a href="https://coinmarketcap.com/alexandria/glossary/flash-loan" >flash loans</a> impossible by default.
+This makes [flash loans](https://coinmarketcap.com/alexandria/glossary/flash-loan) impossible by default.

 #### _More secure by design_

 It is hard to write secure smart contracts on most blockchains, in part because their programming languages and VMs give developers “too much freedom”.
-When they write code and rely on external sources (like <a href="https://docs.openzeppelin.com/contracts/2.x/api/math" >libraries</a>) to perform verifications, there is too much room for error, and bugs may happen, often critical.
+When they write code and rely on external sources (like [libraries](https://docs.openzeppelin.com/contracts/2.x/api/math)) to perform verifications, there is too much room for error, and bugs may happen, often critical.

 Alphred comes equipped with many checks and built-in controls that, while preserving great expressiveness and ease of use for developers, also help them avoid many of the common mistakes & bugs.
 Here are some examples:

-The <a href="https://www.pcmag.com/encyclopedia/term/arithmetic-overflow" >arithmetic overflow</a> check is useful to prevent the execution of a transaction when a memory overflow occurs.
+The [arithmetic overflow](https://www.pcmag.com/encyclopedia/term/arithmetic-overflow) check is useful to prevent the execution of a transaction when a memory overflow occurs.
 It allows the problem to be caught before the execution, saving time and resources.

-It has an <a href="https://youtu.be/VVYH9rBJAdA" >Asset Permission System</a> built to provide <a href="https://docs.alephium.org/ralph/asset-permission-system" >extra verification</a> to determine that the token transactions are submitted according to the smart contract rules.
+It has an [Asset Permission System](https://youtu.be/VVYH9rBJAdA) built to provide [extra verification](https://docs.alephium.org/ralph/asset-permission-system) to determine that the token transactions are submitted according to the smart contract rules.

 ![](image_6f3e0ec3b1.jpg)

-Alphred <a href="https://docs.oracle.com/javase/tutorial/essential/exceptions/advantages.html" >returns an exception</a> when something is wrong, providing a better explanation to the developer about the error that occurred during the execution of the transaction.
+Alphred [returns an exception](https://docs.oracle.com/javase/tutorial/essential/exceptions/advantages.html) when something is wrong, providing a better explanation to the developer about the error that occurred during the execution of the transaction.

-The built-in <a href="https://en.wikipedia.org/wiki/Type_system" >type system</a> can verify the type of the functions and variables by itself, making the code less error-prone.
+The built-in [type system](https://en.wikipedia.org/wiki/Type_system) can verify the type of the functions and variables by itself, making the code less error-prone.
 These protections help to prevent the deployment of faulty smart contracts, letting the developer focus on other things.

 #### Lightweight/customizable contract events

-Whenever someone uses a smart contract, it emits <a href="https://techblog.geekyants.com/an-introduction-to-events-in-solidity" >contract events</a>, which are very useful for devs & services to monitor on-chain activity.
+Whenever someone uses a smart contract, it emits [contract events](https://techblog.geekyants.com/an-introduction-to-events-in-solidity), which are very useful for devs & services to monitor on-chain activity.
 For example, if an analyst wants to understand how a DEX is used or which pools are the most popular, he can check the contract events of swaps or failed swaps, etc… On most EVM chains, those contract events are automatically generated and stored on-chain for all smart contracts forever.

 In Alphred, the contract events are possible, activated by default, and can be disabled: they are entirely configurable and optional.
 If someone is only interested in the events emitted by a particular DEX, they can just listen to those.
 This should lead to more responsible, targeted use and less useless data stored because a more lightweight chain is better for node operators & decentralization.

 #### Bytecode with improved readability

 When a developer writes a smart contract, he does it in a high-level, human-readable language like Solidity, or in our case, Ralph.
-When a user interacts with a smart contract, it is executed by a compiler which will interpret the human-readable code (written by the developer) into <a href="https://www.techtarget.com/whatis/definition/bytecode" >bytecode</a> that the VM will run.
+When a user interacts with a smart contract, it is executed by a compiler which will interpret the human-readable code (written by the developer) into [bytecode](https://www.techtarget.com/whatis/definition/bytecode) that the VM will run.
 Bytecode is usually hard to read, which makes checking it a clumsy and time-consuming task.

 Alphred/Ralph bytecode was built with human readability in mind, rendering it easier to analyze/verify without extra software.
 This is helpful when performing unit tests and verifying an instruction’s return value because it makes it more efficient to verify the code & detect bugs early.